Description

 Risk and Exploitability

-The CVSS score of 5 indicates medium severity, and the EPSS score is not publicly available.
+The CVSS score of 5 indicates medium severity, and the EPSS score is 0.0004, indicating a low but non‑zero exploit probability.
 The vulnerability is not listed in the CISA KEV catalog.
 Exploitation requires that the model has conditions that influence authorization decisions and that the caching feature is enabled.
 An attacker must submit two check requests that generate an identical cache key but would normally produce different results.
 While the exact attack vector is not exhaustively detailed, it can be inferred that the attacker only needs the ability to craft requests to a target OpenFGA instance.
 The moderate CVSS score suggests exploitation is feasible but not trivial, and the lack of a readily available workaround means that only an updated version mitigates the risk.
 The overall risk is medium, with the potential to allow unintended access when caching is misused.

 Remediation